 In Brief is authored by the staff, board, and contributors of the Northwest Progressive Institute, a netroots powered strategy center working to raise America's quality of life through innovative research and imaginative advocacy.

 Want to become a more effective activist?
 Join the Northwest Progressive Institute today as a member.
 Members donate time, money, or supplies to help further NPI's work.
 Members also receive The Evergreen Connection, NPI's useful and unique e-newsletter, twice a month.

 Got breaking news to share with us?
 Please get in touch with us.

 Other NPI Projects

-- Liveblogging the first presidential debate of 2016 from the great Pacific Northwest
+- Liveblogging the final presidential debate of 2016 from the great Pacific Northwest